palantir/dialogue/README.md

 FooServiceBlocking fooService = FooServiceBlocking.of(channel, DefaultConjureRuntime.builder().build());
 ```

-This sets up all of the smart functionality in Dialogue, and gives you the flexibility to choose what channel to use for a request to a single uri.
+This sets up all of the smart functionality in Dialogue, and gives you the flexibility to use your preferred HTTP Client for raw requests.
 As in the example above, we recommend the [Apache HttpClient](https://hc.apache.org/httpcomponents-client-ga/) as a reliable and performant HTTP client.
 (See alternatives below.)

 _In this example, `DefaultConjureRuntime` is provided by `com.palantir.dialogue:dialogue-serde` and `ApacheHttpClientChannels` is provided by `com.palantir.dialogue:dialogue-apache-hc4-client`._